LilDrippyMyFnf/MemeHoovy/README.md

 My discord: MemeHoovy#8234

 Note that if I do not respond either I:
 Didn't see or notice your message.
+(Likely to happen, I have my notifications on silent.)
 Am asleep.
 Am away.
 And many other reasons I can't think of off of the top of my head.